Top 10 Best Patch Cables For Pedal Boards

 Plan your pedalboard Before buying

-The patch cables when all connected together with your pedals, will be maniuplated and twisted in order to fit/suit the size of your pedal board.
+The patch cables when all connected together with your pedals will be manipulated and twisted in order to fit/suit the size of your pedalboard.
 This sounds drastic but it is completely normal and many companies design patch cables to be flexible enough for this purpose.
 Not all patch cables allow the same flexibility so be aware of this.
 Cheaper options tend to have less give.
 And thus, more tension gets put on the connectors.
 Which can not only cause damage to the actual cable itself.
 But also, your precious effects pedals.
 So I always say go for higher quality cables as a rule of thumb.
 Which is a perfect segway into my next point...

 Quality | Strong, Tough & Rugged

 You'll definitely want your patch cables to be as rugged as possible.
 The reason for this is because you do not want one of your patch cables to fail as a result of wear and tear from gigging etc.